Table of Contents

 A Three-way fight for the second spot to the SEA Games Pole Vault

 Only a maximum of two athletes may represent the Philippines at the SEA Games in Myanmar in December.

-With Philippine National Champion Caleb Monticalvo, certain to secure one of those spots, he finalized his Philippine passport.
+With Philippine National Champion Caleb Monticalvo certain to secure one of those spots, he finalized his Philippine passport.
 The Fil Heritage vaulter from San Diego equaled the gold medal performance from the Last SEA Games when he leaped 5.10m at the NCAA Div 2 Finals in Colorado on May 26.
-After a long, drawn-out flight, a few days later, claimed the Philippine National title with 4.80m at Pasig.
+A few days later, a long, drawn-out flight claimed the Philippine National title with 4.80m at Pasig.
 Monticalvo has cleared over the standing Philippine National Record of 5.00m of Edward Lasquette 4 times already with 5.10,5.05,5.03 and 5.02.

 The second spot is where things get interesting.
 The SEA Games bronze medal standard is 4.70m, and the cut off for qualification is the end of December.
 However, three athletes are challenging for the remaining spot.

-Another Fil Heritage vaulter Julio Miguel Alorro of New Jersey, has a PB of 4.91 last year and cleared 4.82 in March.
-However, Alorro sustained an injury and was not 100% for the PNG and could not clear a height.
+Another Fil Heritage vaulter Julio Miguel Alorro of New Jersey has a PB of 4.91 last year and cleared 4.82 in March.
+However, Alorro sustained an injury and was not 100% for the PNG, and could not earn a height.
 Due to the no jump and the injuries, Alorro will need to prove his fitness for the SEA Games now; he will have another chance to compete at a Beach Vault meet in August.

 EJ Obiena, the National Junior Record Holder at 4.75, currently leads the charge for qualification; he will compete in Hong Kong to maximize his qualifying chance.
 His training partner, former national champion Jerome Margallo, will be the third athlete battling for the slot and will compete at Vietnam and Thai Open.